ztgluis/food-truck-challenge/README.md

 Depending on the viewport size, elements are effectively added or removed from the DOM, this keeps the DOM clean and organized while also boosting performance.

-The navigation Layout can also be changed programmatically using Angular Flex Layout.
-Allowing us to force the default Layout view instead of the sidenav panel view when on small screens.

 ## Angular Google Maps

 Angular Google Maps is used as a wrapper to use the Google Maps API's.